A unique mint chicken recipe with Thai basil and minced meat!

-- 1/2 tsp rye (mustard seeds)
+- ½ teaspoon rye (mustard seeds)

-- 1 tbsp dark soy sauce
+- 1 tablespoon dark soy sauce

-- 1 tsp fish sauce
+- 1 teaspoon fish sauce

-- 1/2 tsp jeera (cumin) seeds
+- ½ teaspoon jeera (cumin) seeds

-- 2 tbsp sriracha
+- 2 tablespoon sriracha

 - 8 cloves garlic

-- 1 tsp minced garlic
+- 1 teaspoon minced garlic

-- 1 tsp minced ginger
+- 1 teaspoon minced ginger

 - 2 finely diced thai chilies (can substitute milder chilies)

-- 1/4 tsp sugar
+- ¼ teaspoon sugar

-- 1/4 cup finely chopped fresh cilantro
+- ¼ cup finely chopped fresh cilantro

-- 1/4 cup finely chopped fresh mint leaves
+- ¼ cup finely chopped fresh mint leaves

-- 1/4 cup finely chopped fresh thai basil
+- ¼ cup finely chopped fresh thai basil

 - Mix the sugar, sriracha sauce, fish sauce, and soy sauce together.

-Heat a large wok on medium-high and lightly toast the cumin and mustard seeds until fragrant but not over-cooked.
+- Heat a large wok on medium-high and lightly toast the cumin and mustard seeds until fragrant but not over-cooked.

-Transfer the seeds into a grinder, blend well, and set it aside.
+- Transfer the seeds into a grinder, blend well, and set it aside.

-Put a decent amount of oil in the wok and cook the whole garlic cloves until semi-translucent and brown.
+- Put a decent amount of oil in the wok and cook the whole garlic cloves until semi-translucent and brown.
 Then take them out of the wok.

-Immediately add the finely chopped raw chicken.
+- Immediately add the finely chopped raw chicken.
 TIP: Spread the chicken throughout the wok so steam does not form water.
 (You can use pre-cooked chicken instead as well)

-Let the chicken cook for about 2-3 minutes without mixing it, keeping the heat at medium high.
+- Let the chicken cook for about 2-3 minutes without mixing it, keeping the heat at medium high.

-Mix the chicken using the spatula to flatten the chicken as you go.
+- Mix the chicken using the spatula to flatten the chicken as you go.
 Pressing down on the chicken so it minces even more during the cooking process will give it a nice moist texure.
 Similar to cooking ground chicken.

-Continue to stir until the chicken is fully cooked and any water that formed has evaporated.
+- Continue to stir until the chicken is fully cooked and any water that formed has evaporated.

-Mix in the pre-mixed sauce, garlic cloves, and grinded seeds.
+- Mix in the pre-mixed sauce, garlic cloves, and grinded seeds.

-Add the mint, cilantro, and thai basil leaves.
+- Add the mint, cilantro, and thai basil leaves.